Ludwigsau

 Ludwigsau is a municipality in Hersfeld-Rotenburg district in northeastern Hesse, Germany.
-With an area of 112 km² it is Hesse's biggest community by land area.
+With an area of 112 km^{2} it is Hesse's biggest community by land area.

 Geography

 Location

 The community lies on the Fulda in the triangle defined by the towns of Bad Hersfeld, Bebra and Rotenburg an der Fulda.
 The municipal area lies on the edge of the Seulingswald (range) and stretches along the Rohrbach and Endersbach (streams) into the eastern Knüll (range).
 The Rohrbach empties into the Fulda near Reilos.
 The Rohrbach valley is also known as the Besengrund (“Broom Ground” or “Besom Ground”), a reference to basket weavers and broom makers.
 In centuries gone by, these were common occupations.